 Students get little or no financial counseling when they enter college.
 And for students who do receive counseling after they’ve enrolled, rarely will the advisor tell them they simply can’t afford their current school.
 “Some students just don’t get it,” says Kantrowitz.
 “There’s nobody there to tell them you shouldn’t borrow that much.
 No one is saying you can’t afford this school; you have to go to a different school.
 They’ve heard that education debt is good debt.
 Well, too much a good thing can hurt you.”

 After deferring his loans for nearly a year after graduation, and again when he was unemployed, the interest on Christiansen’s loans shot up over $10,000.
 Four years later, he’s now nearly back to the original amount of $107,000.
 “I don’t have any more deferments or forbearances allowed for the life of my loans, so if I ever hit hard times, I’d be completely screwed,” he says.

-In January this year, Christiansen was hired as a contract animator making just over six figures, and for the first time has been able to increase his loan payments, put money into a savings account, and open a Roth IRA.
+In January this year, Christiansen had a lucky break.
+He was hired as a contract animator making just over six figures, and for the first time has been able to increase his loan payments, put money into a savings account, and open a Roth IRA.
 “It’s never going to be super comfortable, but I actually have enough now to save money.”

 Student Debt: Heavier Burdens, Narrower Career Choices (The Fiscal Times)